-Microsoft’s Exchange Sync protocol (Exchange ActiveSync) is based on HTTP and XML which is used to organize and to work together with high-latency and low bandwidth networks.
-It has stuff features that included HTML Message, follow-up flags, conversation grouping of email messages, view message reply status, fast SMS retrieval, meeting attendee information, task synchronization, and much more.
+Microsoft’s Exchange Sync protocol (Exchange ActiveSync) is based on HTTP and XML, which is used to organize and work together with high-latency and low-bandwidth networks.
+It has stuff features that included HTML Messages, follow-up flags, conversation grouping of email messages, view message reply status, fast SMS retrieval, meeting attendee information, task synchronization, and much more.

 All things are most useful in an organization.
 And for straightforward to use on mobile, it offers the phone to access an organization’s information on a server via Microsoft Exchange.
 So to get access to email, Contacts, Calendar, and tasks as well as you running offline on your iPhone.
 You will have to set up Exchange Email on your Apple iPhone.

-Ideas to Add Exchange account on your Apple iPhone, iPad, and iPod Touch
+Ideas to Add an Exchange account on your Apple iPhone, iPad, and iPod Touch

 How to Set Exchange ActiveSync as a Default Mail Account

-You would like to make Exchange ActiveSync is your default Mail account then you should apply the following steps.
+If you would like to make Exchange ActiveSync your default Mail account, then you should apply the following steps.

 - Scroll down the screen tap Default Account